-INSIDE THE HOME Alarms There are smoke alarms in every sleeping room, outside every sleeping area, and on every level.
+INSIDE THE APARTMENT Alarms There are smoke alarms in every sleeping room, outside every sleeping area, and on every level.
 There are carbon monoxide alarms outside every sleeping area and on every level (if required).
 You test the smoke/carbon monoxide alarms once per month.
-Batteries are replaced every 6 months if your alarms are not hardwired.
-You can hear all alarms in the home, especially in sleeping areas.
+Batteries are replaced at least every 6 months if your alarms are not hardwired.
+You can hear all alarms in the apartment, especially in sleeping areas.
 Smoke alarms more than 10 years old are replaced.
-Carbon monoxide alarms more than 5 years old are replaced, or replaced as per manufacturer's instructions.
+Carbon monoxide alarms more than 5 years old are replaced.
 Check manufacturer's instructions on alarm installation, testing, maintenance and replacement requirements.
-Escape Planning Residents have prepared and practiced a home fire escape plan, including meeting place.
+Escape Planning Residents have prepared and practiced the fire escape plan, including meeting place.
 Everyone knows what to do once a fire starts.
 Everyone knows two exits from each bedroom or sleeping area.
 Exits are free and clear of obstructions.
-Overnight guests are aware of the home escape plan and meeting place.
-Everyone knows to call 9-1-1 in an emergency from a safe place outside the residence.
+Overnight guests are aware of the fire escape plan and meeting place.
+Everyone knows to call 9-1-1 in an emergency from the meeting place outside the building.
 Everyone knows to get out and stay out.
 No one goes back in!

 Kitchen Cooking is never left unattended.
 Check for cracked/worn electrical cords on appliances.
 Countertop appliances are unplugged when not in use.
 Curtains and towels are clear of heat sources.
 There is a fire extinguisher near the kitchen.
 Living Areas Cracked/worn electrical cords are replaced as needed.
 Electrical outlets are never overloaded.
 Wires or electrical cords do not run under carpets/rugs.
 Extension cords are not used as permanent wiring.
 Gas and/or wood fireplaces have screens/doors.
 Gas appliances are inspected annually.
 Wood fireplace chimneys are cleaned annually.
 Electronics have airspace to prevent overheating.
 Portable heaters are away from doorways, combustibles and high-traffic areas.
 Hallways are clear of obstructions.
 Candles are extinguished when you leave the room or LED battery-operated candles are used.
 Bedrooms Lamps are clear of things that can burn like curtains and clothing.
-1 Bedroom doors are closed at night.
+Bedroom doors are closed at night.
 (This can save your life by preventing toxic smoke from entering.)
 Candles are extinguished before sleep or LED battery-operated candles are used.
 Windows open easily.
 (Locks are quickly and easily opened from the inside.)
-Second- and third-level bedrooms have escapes ladders.
 A phone is near you bed (landline or cell phone.)
 No one smokes in bed.
-Basement Electrical panel is clear of obstructions.
-Furnace and hot water tanks are clear of obstructions and anything that can burn. - The furnace room is not used for storing things that can burn.
-The ramage room is not used for storing unings that can built.
+OUTSIDE THE BUILDING Cigarettes are never extinguished in planters, on grass, in peat moss, or mulch.
+Barbeques and firepits are a safe distance from the building and from combustibles (siding, decks, overhangs etc.) Children and pets stay a safe distance from barbeques and firepits.
+Firepits are never left unsupervised.
+Trees are pruned and thinned to reduce fuel potential.
+Branches hanging over or touching the roof are trimmed back.
+Woodpiles are stacked away from the building.
+There is no debris or dead vegetation near the building.